Laser interstitial therapy (LITT, also called MRI-guided laser ablation) is a minimally invasive surgical technique.

 - Minimal post-procedure pain

 - Little or no hair removal at the treatment site

 - Reduction in seizures

 If you would like to learn more about LITT, you will be referred to a neurosurgeon who will determine if LITT is the best treatment option for you.

 Rush Excellence in Laser Interstitial Therapy

-- Nationally ranked experts focused on you: U.S. News & World Report ranked Rush University Medical Center No. 4 in the nation for neurology and neurosurgery.
+- Nationally ranked experts focused on you: U.S. News & World Report ranked Rush University Medical Center among the nation's best for neurology and neurosurgery.

 - A multidisciplinary brain tumor team: If you have been diagnosed with a brain tumor, you may receive care through The Coleman Foundation Comprehensive Brain Tumor Clinic at Rush University Cancer Center.
 Here, you’ll meet with your care team together in a single visit.
 Your team may include a neuro-oncologist, neurosurgeon, radiation oncologist and a nurse coordinator.